vdigregorio/fewd90week6/README.md

 ### Step 3 - Build!

-There are three events that need to be defined: when the user clicks on a nav anchor, when the user hits the Generate button, and when the user clicks or tabs into the form field.
+There are three events that need to be defined:

+1. When the user clicks on a nav anchor:

+- The item the user clicked on should be selected (the class `.current` can be applied).

+2. When the user hits the Generate button:

+- The specified number of paragraphs of the selected ipsum should be revealed with a sliding animation.

+3. When the user clicks or tabs into the form field:

+- The field should clear and the revealed ipsum should disappear with a sliding animation.

 You will likely need to use all of the following jQuery functions: `.click(), .focus(), .removeClass(), .addClass(), .data(), .slice(), .find(), .hide(), .slideDown(), .slideUp()`.
 Check the jQuery documentation for what each of these do: https://api.jquery.com/